pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 ```
 {
-    "text": "Description of the exercise",
+    "text": "Description of the exercise, specifying the problem to the person solving it.",
     "problem": {
         "points": [
             {geometry: [4, 3], label: {text: "A", position: [1, 0]}}